OSEA Collective Bargaining Agreement

 A. Definitions

-“Length of Service” shall mean a classified employee’s total length of continuous service since his/her date of original hire.
+“Length of Service” (seniority) shall mean a classified employee’s total length of continuous service since their date of original hire.
 Substitute or temporary assignments shall not be considered when computing length of service, except as stated above.

 “Job Title” means a specific job identified by a title and job description.